29 NOVEMBER – 25 JANUARY 2020

 Opening Night | Friday 29 November, 6 – 8pm

-Artists: Janet Carter, Olga Cironis, Hannan Jones, Tanya Lee, Lincoln Mackinnon, Mike Moshos, Rebecca Riggs-Bennett and Susan Roux, Wade Taylor.
-In collaboration with: Sun McIntyre, Tony Borg, Adrian Maximiw, and the St Pat’s Choir, staff and community.
+Artists: Janet Carter, Olga Cironis, Hannan Jones, Tanya Lee, Lincoln Mackinnon, Mike Moshos, Rebecca Riggs-Bennett, Susan Roux, Wade Taylor.
+In collaboration with: Tony Borg, Adrian Maximiw, Sun McIntyre and the St Pat’s Choir, staff and community.

 Taking up themes of resilience, adaptation and displacement, No Fixed Address is a collaborative project between DADAA, Perth contemporary artists, filmmakers and the St Pat’s community, based in Fremantle’s East End.

 The East End of Fremantle is an area undergoing rapid gentrification.
 At the centre of this changing landscape sits St Patrick’s Community Support Centre (St Pat’s), an NGO, which for the past 40 years has supported those who are at risk of or experiencing homelessness.

 Developed over the past year, No Fixed Address explores survival tactics, social rituals and ways of moving within and occupying public space as strategies to subvert environmental and economic precarity.